 A key tool in building friendly messages is concatenation.
 Concatenation sounds complicated, but it's a really simple and useful formula technique you can learn in a few minutes.
-You'll find many of opportunities to use concatenation in your spreadsheets.
+You'll find many opportunities to use concatenation in your spreadsheets.

-Caution: When people see messages like this this in a worksheet you built, they'll assume you're some kind of Excel genius, so be warned :)
+Caution: When people see messages like this in a worksheet you built, they'll assume you're some kind of Excel genius, so be warned :)

 You can assemble messages with nothing more than a simple formula and a technique called "concatenation".
 Don't be alarmed by this fancy-sounding word.
 Concatenation simply means "join together".
 In Excel this generally means joining text with a value from a cell, or with the result of a function.

 For example, with the number 10 in cell B4, you can write a formula like this:

 Note: text is fully enclosed in double quotes, and must include required spaces.

 Here, the ampersand character (&) is used to join a text string with the value in cell A1.
 The ampersand is the "concatenation operator" in Excel, just like the asterisk (*) is the multiplication operator, the plus symbol (+) is the addition operator, and so on.

 If a user updates cell B4 to contain 25, the message updates instantly:

 You don't have to concatenate only at the beginning or end of a text string, you can use multiple ampersands to embed values anywhere you like in a string.Taking the example above another step, you can use two ampersands to create a full sentence with a value in the middle: